Utilities Credit Cards

 What to Look for in a Utilities Credit Card

-- Monthly or quarterly caps — Many cards cap accelerated rewards at ₹5,000–₹10,000 per month in the utility category.
+- Monthly or quarterly caps - many cards cap accelerated rewards at a fixed monthly amount in the utility category.
 Calculate whether your monthly bills stay within the cap.

-- Annual fee vs. reward value — A no-annual-fee card that earns 1% cashback may outperform a premium card charging ₹5,000/year if your utility spend is modest.
+- Annual fee vs. reward value - a low-fee card like AU Altura at ₹199 may outperform a premium card charging ₹1,499/year if your utility spend is modest.

 Top Card Strategies for Utility Spends